xplosionmind/quitsocialmedia.club/pages/about.md

 permalink: /about
 redirect_from: ["/who", "/purpose"]
 layout: page
-description: "What quitsocialmedia.club is, how it's born and what its purposes are"
+description: "What <cite>quitsocialmedia.club</cite> is, how it's born and what its purposes are"
 ---
 Hi, I'm Tommi, and I created this website.
 Let's skip the part [about me](https://tommi.space/about "About - tommi.space"), you can read it [on my website](https://tommi.space/ "tommi.space, Tommi's personal website").